 If there's one thing Americans can agree on, it's our love for ice cream.
 Whether you're a one scoop or two scoop person, you really can't go wrong.
 But some ice cream spots are just head and shoulders above the rest--bringing smooth, creamy deliciousness to happy cones around the country.
-Here: the best ice cream in every single U.S. state (plus D.C., since we'd never forget you).
+Here: the best ice cream in every single U.S. state, in our humble opinion (plus D.C., since we'd never forget you).

 Alabama: Scoops Olde Fashioned Ice Cream Parlor

 Drop by on a summer afternoon and you'll see this Gulf Shores staple packed with hungry beach-goers cooling off after a long day in the sun.

 Hot Licks is living proof that it's never too cold for ice cream...even in Fairbanks, Alaska.

 Scottsdale may be a desert, but this ice cream spot is an oasis with some serious artisanal sundaes.
 Go for the Toffee Banofi, a delicious concoction of vanilla ice cream, bananas, caramel and almond toffee--it's a favorite of celebrity chef Alton Brown.

 Arkansas: Shake’s Frozen Custard